wp-plugins/stats/readme.txt

 = Does it count my own hits? =

-It does not count the hits of logged in admin users.
+It does not count the hits of logged in users.

 = What if the stats don't start showing up?
 Do I need anything special in my theme? =